 The department has issued a ruling on filing a joint return with your full-year resident spouse.
 This ruling is ITR 95-2.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

 Line 5 Box - Head of Household

 If you are filing as a head of household, check box 5.